just1ncannady/AlexaInSpace2022/_sources/Unit5-Algorithms-Procedural-Abstraction/Search-Algorithms.rst

     :answer_c: Looking up a word in a Webster's dictionary.
     :feedback_c: True.
 A dictionary is arranged <i> in order </i> alphabetically.
 Thus, a binary search can be used to find any word in a dictionary.
     :answer_d: Looking up a person's name in the phone book given the person's phone number.
     :feedback_d: Let me add new information to help you solve this question.
-A phone book is arranged in order, but it is in order <i> by last name <i>.
+A phone book is arranged in order, but it is in order <i> by last name </i>.
 In order to solve this problem using a binary search, the phone book would need to be in order by phone number.
     :answer_e: Finding the smallest number in a list of numbers arranged randomly.
     :feedback_e: Let me add new information to help you solve this.
 A binary search is only appropriate when the collection you are searching is arranged <i>in order </i>.
     :correct: b,c